Lattice-Data/lattice-tools/docs/geo_upload.md

 ```
 screen -r geo
 ```
-- Update the shell script using "raw_data" as part of the directory path.
+- Update the shell script using "raw_data" as part of the directory path, replacing "user", "password", and "directory" variables:
+```
 #!/bin/bash
-```
 # Open file of s3 uri

 while read URI